Fallout 76: Post-release

 Beyond the launch of Fallout 76, the game continued to receive further development support from Bethesda to improve or alter its design, combat technical issues, and take action against users seen as cheating.
-However, many of the decisions undertaken by the publisher to implement these aims garnered disgruntlement and criticism from players and gaming journalists.
+However, many of the decisions undertaken by the publisher to implement these aims garnered disgruntlement and criticism from players and gaming outlets.

 In December 2018, the prices of Fallout 76's in-game cosmetics received increasingly negative attention from players for being too expensive, particularly in regards to items added for the 2018 holiday season.
 Eurogamer noted how a set of Santa Claus outfits and a large sign cost $20 and $14 worth of in-game currency (called Atoms), respectively, with players arguing similar pricing was enough to buy Fallout 4's season pass with all add-ons.
-In the spring and summer of 2019, the game also introduced items that managed a player's surplus inventory and improved the quality of their weapons, both of which could be acquired through spending Atoms.
+In the spring and summer of 2019, the game introduced items that managed a player's surplus inventory and improved the quality of their weapons, both of which could be acquired through spending Atoms.
 However, the implementation drew criticism from players, who felt that it favored those that paid for Atoms with real money instead of gaining them through hours of playtime.
-Additional items released later that also provided gameplay advantages and were buyable with Atoms drew similar criticism.
+Additional items released later that provided gameplay advantages and were buyable with Atoms drew similar criticism.
 Polygon wrote the in-game store had "slowly warped over time", particularly as it had initially only offered cosmetic items for sale.